Lionsberg/lionsberg-wiki/Template For Pattern Language (Detailed).md

 **Maintenance and Sustainability**: Describes how the pattern can be maintained over time and how it contributes to sustainability.
 This section should be detailed, providing a clear understanding of the long-term benefits and drawbacks of implementing the pattern.

+**Benefits**: Lists the benefits or positive outcomes of implementing the pattern.
+This section should be detailed, providing a clear understanding of the advantages of implementing the pattern.

+**What's at stake**: Lists the potential consequences of not implementing the pattern.
+This section should be detailed, providing a clear understanding of the potential negative outcomes of not implementing the pattern.

 **Potential Challenges**: Outlines the potential challenges that may arise when implementing the pattern, and how they can be mitigated.
 This section should be detailed, providing a clear understanding of the potential roadblocks and how to overcome them.

 **Interoperability**: Describes how this pattern interoperates with other local patterns, as well as how it makes inter operation possible across instances.
 This section should be detailed, providing a clear understanding of how the pattern relates to other patterns and how they can be used together.

 **Related patterns**: Lists any related patterns that complement or build upon the current pattern.
 This section should be detailed, providing a clear understanding of how the pattern relates to other patterns and how they can be used together.

-**Prerequisites**: Lists any prerequisites or conditions that need to be met before the pattern can be implemented.
-This section should be detailed, providing a clear understanding of what needs to be in place before the pattern can be implemented.

-**Resources**: Lists the resources needed to implement the pattern, including financial and human resources.
-This section should be detailed, providing a clear understanding of the resources required to implement the pattern.

 **Adaptability**: Describes how easily the pattern can be adapted or expanded to suit the needs of different communities or contexts.
 This section should be detailed, providing a clear understanding of the adaptability of the pattern.